PortalCorruption/Portal-Corruption/README.md

 Issues should..
 - be a _singular_ task that can be _completed_ independently
 - include all necessary information to understand the meaning without having to ask
-- only regard the game P2:CE itself and not Portal 2 or other open source repositories.
+- only regard the game Portal Corruption itself and not Portal 2 or other open source repositories.
 Open your issue there